i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/first-steps/interfaces.md

 :::info

-The choice of the default interface as well as the visiblity of different modules can be configured in the profiles or from [the user's preferences](../first-steps/preferences.md).
+The choice of the default interface as well as the visibility of different modules can be configured in the profiles or from [the user's preferences](../first-steps/preferences.md).